The-Taimaka-Project/notebook-pipeline-runner/README.md

 Replace `/path/to/main.py` with the actual path to the main.py file.
 Then press `esc`, type `:wq`, and press `enter` to save and exit the file.

-You should be good! : D
+You should be good to go.
+The program will now run every day at midnight.
+If you want to modify the date/time at which it runs, you can check out [https://crontab.guru/#0_0_*_*_9](crontab.guru).

 ## Testing